TheApolloCode/hoi4-discord-rich-presence/README.md

 Whenever the game autosaves,the save is re-written,therefore the except case just waits 20 seconds before verifying and updating again.

+Whenever the process cannot be found the application closes.

 IMPORTANT NOTE:For this program to work you need to disable the saves being written in binary.
                This is done in the settings.txt file in the Paradox Interactive folder save_as_binary=no(you will find it by default as save_as_binary=yes